desec-io/desec-stack/docs/auth/account.rst

     The code is a base64-encoded encrypted-then-signed JSON representation of the user's intent.
 Encryption/decryption and authentication (sign/verify) is handled by `pyca/cryptography's Fernet implementation
-    <https://cryptography.io/en/latest/fernet/>`_ which is uses AES-CBC and
+    <https://cryptography.io/en/latest/fernet/>`_ which uses AES-CBC and
     HMAC-SHA256 with specifically derived key material.
 The HMAC also signs the current time (i.e. when the intent was expressed).
 During verification, codes are checked for freshness and rejected when older than allowed.